-Rather than passing the authentication information as part of the command-line, you can instead store this information in a credential file (credentials.json) that will be used every time hammr is launched.
+Rather than passing the authentication information as part of the command-line, you can instead store this information in a credential file (credentials.json or credentials.yml) that will be used every time hammr is launched.
 Hammr searches for this file in a sub-directory named .hammr located in the home directory of the user launching hammr.